Jennifer Kendal: Work and Shashi Kapoor

 Shashi Kapoor and Kendal met for the first time in Calcutta, in 1956, where he was part of the Prithvi Theatre company, while she was playing Miranda in the play The Tempest, as part of Shakespeareana.
 Soon, Shashi Kapoor also began to tour with the Shakespeareana Company, and the couple married in July 1958.
 Kendal and her husband were also instrumental in the rejuvenation of Prithvi Theatre in Mumbai, with the opening of their theatre in the Juhu area of the city in 1978.
 Kendal and Kapoor also starred in a number of films together, particularly those produced by Merchant Ivory Productions.
 Their first joint starring roles were in Bombay Talkie (1970), which was also one of the earlier films produced by Merchant Ivory.

 Personal life

 She had three children with her husband: sons Kunal Kapoor and Karan Kapoor, and daughter Sanjana Kapoor; all are former Hindi actors.

-In 1982, she was diagnosed with terminal colon cancer and subsequently died of the disease in 1984.
+In 1982, she was diagnosed with terminal colon cancer and died of the disease in 1984.